Brief: Ubuntu 18.10 has been released. Take a look at the new features in Ubuntu 18.10 Cosmic Cuttlefish.

 1. GNOME 3.30

-GNOME 3.30 will be released in September’18.
-This makes it an ideal candidate for Ubuntu 18.10 release.
+GNOME 3.30 was released in September’18.
+Ubuntu 18.10 will have this new GNOME version.
 Most of the visual and under the hood changes in GNOME 3.30 will be seen in Ubuntu 18.10 as well.

 Ubuntu 18.04 was supposed to have a new look with the community developed Communitheme.
 This theme could not be completed in time for the 18.04 release.
-Now Canonical has confirmed that Ubuntu 18.10 will have the Communitheme installed by default, giving it a ravishing fresh look.
+Ubuntu 18.10 has the Yaru Community theme installed by default, giving it a ravishing fresh look.

 Taking cue from Fedora 28, Canonical (Ubuntu’s parent company) is also working to improve battery life for laptops.
 Linux kernel has options to switch HDD controllers, USB controllers and other such devices to a low power state when not in use.
 This lowers the overall power consumption and thus improves the battery life.